NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 It is therefore not necessary to know how the hardware architecture is implemented at a low level inside the GPU: it is sufficient to know there is an *array of compute units* available to the user.
-Each of the compute units can be functionally considered as like as an individual NU_CPU.
+Each of the compute units can be functionally considered as like as an individual CPU.

 @dot
 digraph Modern_GPU